RonanChance/LifeStack/README.md

-# Blockchain Powered Web-Application, LifeSTACK
+# Blockchain Powered Web-Application, LifeSTACK:

 ### Goal:
 Create a web application that queries a MongoDB Atlas database to find local air pollution data... all powered with blockchain technology!